Because the Mountain Knows

 And that's how I will learn

-how not to look for obviousness or
+how not to look for the obvious or

-define life by limitedness;
+make choices by limitedness;

 And I will learn how to entertain possibilities